 One of the core truths we learn in story work is this: beauty and goodness expose evil for what it is, and, in return, evil will do whatever it can to mar beauty and rob goodness.
-Here, Kellay Chapman, an apprentice with The Allender Center, reflects on the core message that often underlie evil’s attempts to destroy goodness: the accusation that we are too untrustworthy to know God or to know our own true selves.
+Here, Kellay Chapman, a Core Facilitator with The Allender Center, reflects on the core message that often underlie evil’s attempts to destroy goodness: the accusation that we are too untrustworthy to know God or to know our own true selves.

 What if sin didn’t originate with Eve, but instead was given to her?
 Perhaps even thrust upon her?
 What if sinning is not as natural as all the fathers with wooden spoons in their back pockets during church would have us believe?
 What if we really are made good and the battle is not against our true selves, but against the serpent’s claims?
 The underlying question the serpent asks is “Can you really trust yourself about God?”
 It gets at the core tendency for people to see themselves as inherently wrong, tainted, and untrustworthy—a tendency that often grows from the pattern of spiritual abuse embodied in this ancient story.

 The Allender Center’s recent conversations around spiritual abuse have brought me to ponder Eve and the serpent and how this story echoes in my own life.
 I have begun to consider how this form of spiritual abuse has shaped my understanding of God and kept me from my true self.

 Who would I be if I became the person I am deep down inside?
 Deep down inside I’m a writer.
 I laugh often and it’s genuine.
 I speak my mind.
 I don’t mind feeling awkward.
 I speak truth even when it’s disruptive.
 I cook delicious food and host dinner parties.